43 Different Types of Hot Peppers to Grow This Season

 Cayenne Blend is a spicy and versatile blend of cayenne peppers with varying heat levels.

 This blend of cayenne seeds produces both yellow and red cayenne.
 These peppers are great for adding heat to soups and stews.
-They can also be dehydrated and ground up to produce cayenne powder.
+You can also dehydrate and grind them to produce cayenne powder.

 Santaka